RichardCubed/packer_ami_gocd/README.md

 ## Building

-You'll need HashiCorp Packer (obvioiusly) an AWS account, the AWS CLI tools installed locally and configured with your aws_access_key, aws_secret_key and aws_region.
+You'll need HashiCorp Packer, an AWS account, the AWS CLI tools installed locally and configured with your aws_access_key, aws_secret_key and aws_region.

 ```bash
 packer build